Scotland seeks second independence vote. Here's why it matters

 1. Currency question: An independent Scotland would have to decide which currency to use.
 Those campaigning for independence in 2014 suggested it should continue to use the pound in a currency union with England.
 But U.K. lawmakers said they were not ready to share.

 At the time, the pound was trading near $1.65 against the dollar.
-It has since dropped 26% to trade at $1.22.
+It has since dropped more than 26% and on Tuesday fell to $1.21, its lowest level in eight weeks.

 Another potential option would be Scotland to join the euro.
 That's easier said than done: Scotland would most likely have to apply to join the EU as a new state.